TerminalAddict/ta.com-website/_posts/2019-02-25-Web-Development-and-Validation.md

 > Google Search works hard to understand the content of a page.
 You can help us by providing explicit clues about the meaning of a page to Google by including structured data on the page.

 So Structured Data lets you define and describe your website data.
-I use exstensively at [Loudas.com](https://www.loudas.com){: target="_blank"}, as the data is "bloggy", and it's used fairly heavily here too.
+I use this extensively at [Loudas.com](https://www.loudas.com){: target="_blank"}, as the data is "bloggy", and it's used fairly heavily here too.

 * Chrome "Lighthouse test"
 In the Chrome developer tools there is a tab titled "Audits".
 This uses a chrome tool called lighthouse.
-This is awesome ! not only does it test validity of your website, but also suggested ways to make your website faster.
+This is awesome!
+Not only does it test validity of your website, but also suggested ways to make your website faster.

 {% include thumbnail.html img="Lighthouse-tests.png" %}